-cryptography.hazmat.primitives.asymmetric.rsa.generate_private_key(public_exponent, key_size) New in version 0.5.
+cryptography.hazmat.primitives.asymmetric.rsa.generate_private_key(public_exponent, key_size)

 Changed in version 3.0: Tightened restrictions on public_exponent.

 Generates a new RSA private key. key_size describes how many bits long the key should be.
 Larger keys provide more security; currently 1024 and below are considered breakable while 2048 or 4096 are reasonable default key sizes for new keys.
 The public_exponent indicates what one mathematical property of the key generation will be.
 Unless you have a specific reason to do otherwise, you should always use 65537.